 Factoring in COVID-19

 This time last year, few people could have imagined the impact COVD-19 would have on our lives and studies.
 Year 12 students have had their final year of school disrupted from a learning and social perspective.

-Some students will commence tertiary study semester two if they can, work if they are lucky enough to secure a job or take advantage of some of the many short courses available to help people secure work or develop life skills, leadership skills and employ-ability skills.
+Some students would have commenced tertiary study semester two if they could, work if they were lucky enough to secure a job or take advantage of some of the many short courses available to help people secure work or develop life skills, leadership skills and employ-ability skills.

-It is certainly the year of resilience, though as restrictions ease, opportunities to work, volunteer, pursue a hobby or travel around Australia will increase substantially – especially in the volunteer space.
+It has certainly the year of resilience, though as restrictions ease, opportunities to work, volunteer, pursue a hobby or travel around Australia will increase substantially – especially in the volunteer space.

-If you are contemplating a gap year in 2021, keep in mind there are likely to be continued restrictions on travel to some countries and some gap year travel/volunteering programs will be adjusted accordingly.
+If you are contemplating a gap year in 2021, keep in mind there are likely to be continued restrictions on travel…and some gap year travel/volunteering programs will be adjusted accordingly.
 However, if you are prepared to be flexible, then do not feel you need to abandon your plans.

 Speaking broadly, here are some gap year benefits to keep in mind: